 "At this point, just before starting for Antioch, Paul fell into an ecstasy, and in this condition received a mysterious communication from on high."

-Baring Gould then says Paul let's us know Paul did not receive any acknowledgment from men of his apostleship, including the 12 - Paul insisted it only came from Christ - page 124:
+Baring Gould then says Paul let's us know things never changed with the 12 -- they never approved Paul.
+For Paul admits he did not receive any acknowledgment from men of his apostleship, including the 12 - Paul insisting his approval only came from Christ - page 124: